vgurianov/uml-sp/docs/tutorial.md

 # Main steps of development of a simulation model
 ## 0. Start of development
-Run StarUml editor.
+Run StarUML editor.
 Apply UML2 SP approach:
 <p><img src="images/Start_1.png" alt="" /></p>
+Figure 1.
+A selection of approach<br/>
-and created new project:
+or created new project:
 <p><img src="images/Start_2.png" alt="" /></p><br/>
 Save your project.
 ## 1. Define goals of modeling and requirements to simulator